-We implement Environmental and Social Impact Assessments prior to undertaking greenfield or brownfield expansion projects.
-These assessments identify potentially affected stakeholders and their representatives, as well as potential impacts from the outset, and provide a framework for developing both stakeholder engagement and mitigation plans.
-Many of our operations use baseline assessment tools to help identify community needs and provide a baseline against which we can measure our performance over time.
-Our active mining sites have mine closure plans that specify measures for managing environmental impacts at the end of mine life, while our ongoing community investment programs aim to build community resilience and individual capacity for sustainability post-closure.
+We conduct environmental and social impact assessments prior to undertaking greenfield or brownfield expansion projects.
+In addition, we have a project development sustainability review process that integrates sustainability into project planning by helping teams identify risks and opportunities associated with expansions or development projects.
+These tools help us to identify potentially affected stakeholders and their representatives, as well as potential impacts from the outset of a project, and provide a framework for developing both stakeholder engagement and mitigation plans.
+Many of our operations use baseline assessment tools to help characterize the current social and economic environment and provide a baseline against which we can measure our performance over time.
+Our active mining sites have mine closure plans that specify measures for managing environmental impacts at the end of mine life, while our ongoing social performance programs aim to build community resilience and capacity over the life of each mine to prepare for a post mining scenario or closure.

-We are committed to respecting the human rights of community members and, when unavoidable, conducting community resettlement activities in alignment with international best practice.
+We are committed to respecting the human rights of community members.
+We seek to avoid involuntary displacement, whether physical or economic.
+When unavoidable, we are committed to conducting community resettlement activities in alignment with international best practice.
+This requires careful planning and implementation, including information disclosure, consultation, and informed participation of projected affected persons to minimize impacts through appropriate mitigation measures.
 This commitment is reflected in our Social Performance and Human Rights Policy.
-We did not have any resettlement activities in 2020.
+We did not have any involuntary resettlement activities in 2021.

 Sedimentation Impact Mitigation